A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Methods

 In the given equations, TP stands for true positive, FN for false negative, TN for true negative, and FP for false positive.
 In Equation \ref{eq:BalancedAccuracy} $n$ is the number of classes, which in binary classification is two.
 Note that the positive class should be taken as malignant in these applications.

-In addition to the above metrics, we also suggest the area under the receiver operating characteristic curve (AUROC).
+In addition to the above metrics, we also suggest the Area Under the Receiver Operating Characteristic curve (AUROC).
 The ROC curve plots the true positive rate against the false positive rate at different decision thresholds.
-AUROC is particularly useful for evaluating models when the positive class is small compared to the negative class, which is common in the datasets used in this area.
+Since the ROC curve evaluates the model's performance across multiple decision thresholds, the AUROC gives a measure of how good the model is regardless of the threshold chosen.
+This metric is also robust against imbalanced datasets as it does not bias towards the majority class.